claire-1/commands/README.md

 # swe
-Software Engineering as a Profession -- tips and tricks to keep it easy
+Software Engineering as a profession -- tips and tricks